 Alimony, which is called maintenance in Idaho, is financial support paid by, or to, your spouse.
 In Idaho, if you request maintenance, a judge may grant you maintenance if:

-- you do not have enough property (money/assets) to pay for your own reasonable needs; and
+- you do not have enough property, money, and assets to pay for your own reasonable needs; and

 - you can’t support yourself through employment.1